 Things to Do in Montepulciano

-While there are many things to do in this enchanting town, no trip would be complete without a visit to at least one of the wonderful wineries in Montepulciano.
-In fact, Montepulciano vineyards are responsible for producing some of the world’s best wine!
+While there are many things to do in this enchanting town, no trip would be complete without a visit to at least one of the beautiful wineries in Montepulciano.
+Montepulciano vineyards are responsible for producing some of the world’s best wine!
 Avignonesi is an area favorite, boasting over 420 acres of vineyards.
 In addition, with its focus on sustainable winemaking practices, it holds the record as the largest biodynamic vineyard in Italy!

 Beyond the rich wine culture in the region, Montepulciano is also home to a fascinating fortified old city.
 Here, you will find a maze of pastel-colored streets and quirky landmarks such as the Torre del Pulcinella, the town’s beloved bell tower.
 The city is also home to Piazza Grande, which you may recognize from its feature in The Twilight Saga: New Moon.
 Today, visitors can join a walking tour to learn about the history of this fascinating square as well as the other remarkable structures in Montepulciano’s old city.